lohjs-0/nexum-api/README.md

 # 🚀 Nexum API

-API REST desenvolvida em **ASP.NET Core** para gerenciamento de contratos, criada como parte do meu processo de formação **Full Stack com foco em C#**.
+REST API built with **ASP.NET Core** for contract management, created as part of my **Full Stack learning journey focused on C#**.

-O projeto foi pensado para ser simples, organizado e evolutivo, servindo tanto como estudo prático quanto como base para futuras versões mais completas.
+The project was designed to be simple, well-structured, and scalable, serving both as a practical study project and as a foundation for future, more complete versions.

 ---

-## 📌 Funcionalidades
+## 📌 Features

-- ✅ Cadastro de contratos
+- ✅ Contract creation
-- ✅ Listagem de contratos
+- ✅ Contract listing
-- ✅ Consulta por ID
+- ✅ Retrieve contract by ID
-- ✅ Atualização de contratos
+- ✅ Update contracts
-- ✅ Remoção de contratos
+- ✅ Delete contracts
-- ✅ Documentação via Swagger
+- ✅ API documentation with Swagger

 ---

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

 - **C#**
 - **.NET 8**